LibraryCarpentry/librarycarpentry.github.io/pages/join.md

 - Teach or help at <a href="https://software-carpentry.org/workshops/">Software Carpentry</a>
 or <a href="http://www.datacarpentry.org/workshops/">Data Carpentry</a> workshops.
 - <a href="https://amy.software-carpentry.org/workshops/request_training/">Apply</a> to become a Carpentries instructor.
 Instructors develop a great [skill set](https://github.com/carpentries/commons/blob/master/text-for-instructors.md).
 - Certify as a Trainer.
 Trainers run instructor training to help others certify as Carpentries Instructors.
-Call for poeple to apply to be Trainers are announced regularly.
+Calls for people to apply to be Trainers are announced regularly through our blog, our Twitter feed and through email lists.
 Trainers develop a great [skill set](https://github.com/carpentries/commons/blob/master/text-for-trainers.md).

 #### Learn the Carpentries